cpinotossi/az-fun-alert/README.md

 ### Support App Role based access

 Inside "AAD App" "funalert-func-app" we can use the concept of an "App Role".
 "App Role" is something we can assign other "AAD Identities" like User, Group, Service Principal, Managed Identity, Enterprise Applications.
+In our case we like to assign this to our Azure Container Instance.
+But first we need to define the "App Role" inside our "AAD App":

 - Select the "App Role" from the left hand menue bar inside the "ADD App" view of "funalert-func-app".
 - Select "Create app role"